Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 where $A_k(t) = \sum_{i=1}^N\elementdepsymbol{\beta}{J}{ki}\left(\xi_i(t)+\xi_i^*(t)\right)+\elementdepsymbol{\mathcal{F}}{J}{k}(t)$ is the phase displacement on the $k$-th junction.
 Considering the linearized circuit, where the Josephson junctions are taken as linear inductors of inductance $\elementdepsymbol{L}{J}{k}$, a key observation is that the value of $\langle a_i + a_i^\dagger\rangle$ is zero in this displaced frame.
 Hence, $A_k(t)$ can be obtained from microwave simulations as the phase across the $k$-th linearized junction.
 It is also important to note that, while the beginning Hamiltonian in Eq.~\eqref{eq:dfh-Hamiltonian-lin-nl} is specific to the gauge choice, $A_k(t)$ is gauge-invariant as it represents the physical observable of the (linearized) Josephson phase under drive (see discussion in Appendix~\ref{app:disp_invariance}).

+The form of Eq.~\eqref{eq:dfh-Hamiltonian-displaced} is widely used for analyzing parametrically driven superconducting circuits and the resulting frequency-conversion processes.
+In many applications, the displacement $A_k(t)$ is obtained from a reduced circuit model or calibrated from experiment.
+Here, we instead determine $A_k(t)$ directly from the microwave response of the physical layout.
 In practice, it is convenient to obtain the phase displacements from simulated voltages across the linearized junctions.
-Although the same procedure applies in principle to arbitrary waveforms, for simplicity, we assume monochromatic sinusoidal modulation at frequency $\omega_d$ such that
+Although the same procedure applies in principle to arbitrary waveforms (see Appendix~\ref{app:general_waveforms}), for simplicity, we assume monochromatic sinusoidal modulation at frequency $\omega_d$ such that

 where $\bar{A}_k = |\bar{A}_k| e^{i \arg(\bar{A}_k)}$ is the phasor containing the magnitude and phase information of $A_k(t)$.
 The time derivative of the flux across the $k$-th junction, $\phi_0\dot{A}_k(t)$, is then simply equal to the voltage across the same junction,